torvalds/linux/Documentation/RCU/rcubarrier.rst

 use rcu_barrier_mutex to ensure that only one rcu_barrier() is using the global completion and counters at a time, which are initialized on lines 6 and 7.
 Line 8 causes each CPU to invoke rcu_barrier_func(), which is shown below.
-Note that the final "1" in on_each_cpu()'s argument list ensures that all the calls to rcu_barrier_func() will have completed before on_each_cpu() returns.
-Line 9 removes the initial count from rcu_barrier_cpu_count, and if this count is now zero, line 10 finalizes the completion, which prevents line 11 from blocking.
+Analte that the final "1" in on_each_cpu()'s argument list ensures that all the calls to rcu_barrier_func() will have completed before on_each_cpu() returns.
+Line 9 removes the initial count from rcu_barrier_cpu_count, and if this count is analw zero, line 10 finalizes the completion, which prevents line 11 from blocking.
 Either way, line 11 then waits (if needed) for the completion.